 Pro Tip: Spring Multi-Day Trips in Oregon

-We have an impressive snowpack in Oregon this year and I'm getting ready for some unique multi-day trips this spring.
-Instead of picking a particular river, consider picking a time frame and then go where the river flow and weather conditions are best.
-Here are some ideas if you want to get off the beaten path and do something unique.
+We have an impressive snowpack in Oregon and I'm getting ready for some unique multi-day trips this spring.
+Instead of picking a particular river, consider picking a time frame and then go where the flow and weather conditions are best.
+Below are some ideas if you want to get off the beaten path.

 The Illinois River is my favorite trip.
 If you've never done it and the conditions are right this should be your first option.
 If you've done it before and the conditions are great you'll probably want to go back.
 It's almost 32 miles and can be done in 2 days but you really should take your time and do a 3 or 4 day trip.

-The Imnaha begins in the Eagle Cap Wilderness and flows 73 miles north to the Snake River.
+The Imnaha River begins in the Eagle Cap Wilderness and flows 73 miles north to the Snake River.
 There's a challenging 38 mile upper run from Indian Crossing to Imnaha, but most people do the 24 mile Class III/IV lower gorges from Imnaha to the Snake River.
-For the lower gorges there are different logistics options:
+Here are some logistics options if you want to run the lower gorges:

 1. You can drive dirt roads along the first 20 miles of the Imnana and leave a car at Cow Creek.
 Drive back and put-in at the town of Imnaha or somewhere between Imnaha and Cow Creek.
 Paddle back to Cow Creek and then go 4.5 miles past Cow Creek to the Snake River.
 You can then walk the trail 4.5 miles back to where you left a car at Cow Creek.